Slip results in lawsuit against Starbucks, others

-A commercial general liability (CGL) insurance policy provides indemnity against the risks that nearly all business owners face.
-It protects your business assets from any claims of injury related to your business and responds to claims of negligence made by a third party.
+A commercial general liability (CGL) insurance policy protects your business assets from any third-party claims of injury or negligence related to your business.

-When speaking about liability in the context of a business, it refers to a company being in some way responsible for damages to a third party.
-And even if you didn’t do anything wrong, your business can still get tied up in a messy court case and lose a lot of money defending itself before your innocence is proven.
+Even if you didn’t do anything wrong, your business can still get tied up in a messy court case and lose a lot of money defending itself before your innocence is proven.

-Commercial general liability insurance was created to protect businesses from loss if the business is ever found legally liable for any damages to third parties.
-Essentially, the product or service that you provide could be held responsible for the property, bodily, and other damages incurred by a third party.
+It will help your business mitigate losses if the product or service that you provide could be held responsible for the property, bodily, and other damages incurred by a third party.

 If you are a business owner who deals with and employs other people in some way, you need commercial general liability insurance.
 Even if you think you’re unlikely to face a lawsuit, insurance is always a wise (and fairly affordable) investment.
 Few people regret buying insurance but many people regret not buying it.